-The Elizabeth Pinkerton Memorial award is given annually by TSA to a health professional to recognise their efforts to improve the lives of TSC affected families and individuals in Australia.
+This award is given annually by TSA to a health professional to recognise their efforts to improve the lives of TSC affected families and individuals in Australia.
 Nominations come from the TSC Community.

+About Elizabeth Pinkerton.
 Elizabeth (Lizzie) Pinkerton (1984 – 2010) had Tuberous Sclerosis Complex and Polycystic Kidney disease.
 Lizzie lived a life full of friends, dancing and laughter.
-She provided inspiration for her family’s involvement in TSA for over 25 years, particularly her mother Sue as President and sister Clare as former General Manager.
+She provided inspiration for her family’s long-standing involvement in TSA, particularly her mother Sue (former TSA President) and sister Clare (former TSA General Manager).